 Terminated for Medical Reasons: This may occur at any time during the fieldwork experience in which the student is currently meeting competencies.
-The student is allowed to withdraw passing and take an incomplete for the course and complete it when he/she is medically stable, upon recommendation by the referring medical professional.
+The student is allowed to withdraw passing and take an incomplete for the course and complete it when they are medically stable, upon recommendation by the referring medical professional.